Slough

 The project included a full programme on kabaddi

 coaching.
-Although kabaddi was a major part of
+Although kabaddi was a major part of the

 programme it was however a vehicle through which